Primary Education and Teaching Studies with Foundation Year BA (Hons)

 During your foundation year and your degree, assessment methods vary and include, written reports, presentations, portfolios, tutorial tasks and assessments which take place at the end of each six-week block.

-During your degree the learning outcomes of modules, assignments and projects will be clearly stated.
-Your work will be marked according to how well you achieve these learning outcomes and your final feedback will refer to each outcome, as well as providing an overall percentage grade.
+During your degree, the learning outcomes of modules, assignments and projects will be clearly stated.
+Your work will be marked according to how well you achieve these learning outcomes, and your final feedback will refer to each outcome, as well as providing an overall percentage grade.

-The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.
+The Coventry University Group’s assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

 Entry requirements

-Typical offer for 2022 entry.
+Typical offer for 2023/24 entry.

 40 UCAS tariff points.
-All Foundation courses require 5 GCSEs at A-C including Maths and English, and at least one A2 level or a BTEC equivalent qualification.
+All foundation courses require 5 GCSEs at A-C including Maths and English, and at least one A2 level or a BTEC equivalent qualification.

-If you don’t fulfil the entry criteria your application may be considered on an individual basis, taking into account any work experience, other qualifications and/or any training you have completed.
+If you don’t fulfil the entry criteria your application may be considered on an individual basis, considering any work experience, other qualifications and/or any training you have completed.
 Speak to one of our advisers today to find out how we can help you.

 Chat with us